Danielius Dolskis

 Danielius Dolskis (April 13, 1891 – December 3, 1931) was a popular Lithuanian singer noted in pre-revolutionary Russia and in inter-war Lithuania.

 Dolskis sang in Saint Petersburg until 1917.
 He also performed in Moscow, Odessa, and Kiev.
 After the October Revolution, he moved to Riga, Latvia.
-In 1929, Dolskis moved to Kaunas, Lithuania, where he performed in restaurants.
+In 1929, Dolskis relocated to Kaunas, Lithuania, where he continued to perform in restaurants.

-In 1931, after a performance, Dolskis drank some cold beer and came down with pneumonia.
+In 1931, after a performance, Dolskis drank some cold beer and subsequently contracted pneumonia.
 He died several days later.